 Tha buill, san àbhaist, air a’ bhòrd bho 18 mìosan gu 4 bliadhna is a’ faighinn £213.69 san là ’son trì là sa mhìos.
 Tha na buill uile a’ frithealadh Comataidh Planaidh an CNPA.

 Peter Argyle has been a Councillor since May 1999 and is Ward Councillor for Aboyne, Upper Deeside and Donside.
 He previously served on the CNPA Board from March 2003 until September 2004 and was reappointed in March 2009.
-He became Convener of the Board in September 2015, (superceded by Xander McDade in September 2018).
+He became Convener of the Board in September 2015, (superseded by Xander McDade in September 2018).
 He is a Director of Mid Deeside Limited.
 Nominated by Aberdeenshire Council and approved by the Minister.

-Geva Blackett has lived in Braemar for over twenty five years.
+Geva Blackett has lived in Braemar for over twenty-five years.
 She was elected Deputy Convener of the Board in December 2018 and was re-elected for Ward 5 in 2019.
 The only Aberdeenshire councillor who actually lives in the Park, she is serving her second term representing the 800sq mile Aboyne, Upper Deeside and Donside Ward which includes both the Lecht and Glenshee ski centres.
-Low cost housing– particularly for local, young people – is high on Geva’s agenda as is tourism and the economy.
+Low-cost housing– particularly for local, young people – is high on Geva’s agenda as is tourism and the economy.
 She is passionate about the wildlife & countryside that provide the economic, cultural and social backdrop to the lives of those who live and work in the Park and believes strongly that community capacity building is key to the Park’s sustainable future

 Deirdre Falconer was elected for Ward 1.
-With an MA in Geography, and a knowledge and love for the environment, she was a Geography Teacher for many years, and is a member of the Cairngorms Upland Advisory Group.
-For the past decade she has been Estate Manager of a Badenoch estate, managing luxury holiday accommodation and an award winning wedding venue.
+With an MA in Geography and a knowledge and love for the environment, she was a Geography Teacher for many years and is a member of the Cairngorms Upland Advisory Group.
+For the past decade, she has been Estate Manager of a Badenoch estate, managing luxury holiday accommodation and an award-winning wedding venue.
 She is a passionate ambassador of the magnificent natural and cultural heritage of the Park.
 Chair of Kincraig and Vicinity Community Council, she is a very active supporter of community empowerment and has an ardent interest in sustainable rural economic development in the Park.

 Pippa Hadley (Highland Councillor) elected to Badenoch and Strathspey ward in May 2017.
 She has worked in a variety of roles, developing her communication skills and gaining experience throughout a number of industries.
 Having been raised, then also raising her daughter single-handedly in the area, she has a strong sense of local identity, a love of nature and outdoors, plus a passion to promote a National Park that can accommodate and support our next generation.
 She has an interest in community empowerment as a way of increasing our sense of ownership in creating and developing our unique environment.
 Nominated by Highland Council and approved by the Minister.

 Janet Hunter has lived and worked in Strathardle for 16 years and has extensive knowledge of the unique nature of the Cairngorms as a skier and mountaineer.
-She has a degree in Geography and has an MSc in rural resources planning from Aberdeen University and background in economic development.
+She has a degree in Geography and has an MSc in rural resources planning from Aberdeen University and a background in economic development.
 She is involved in encouraging entrepreneurial growth within small rural communities in areas such as renewables, food and outdoor activities.
 She has developed communication strategies for a range of organisations and businesses.
 Janet also has extensive knowledge of the ski industry both in Scotland and abroad and speaks several languages.
 Ministerial appointment.

 John Kirk elected to represent Ward 3.
 Farms 750ha at Nethybridge with his wife Anne.
-They run an agricultural and plant hire business and a builders merchants with shops in Aviemore employing 30 people so are aware of the pressures businesses face in the area.
+They run an agricultural and plant hire business and a builder’s merchants with shops in Aviemore employing 30 people so are aware of the pressures businesses face in the area.
 Enjoys playing bowls to relax and is chairman of the Bothy newspaper.
-Served on NFU and is currently Showground Convener of Strathspey Farmers Club which is one of the Cairngorms National Parks biggest one day events.
-Been involved with fund raising in Nethybridge for Christmas lights and Defibrillators.
+Served on NFU and is currently Showground Convener of Strathspey Farmers Club which is one of the Cairngorms National Parks biggest one-day events.
+Been involved with fundraising in Nethybridge for Christmas lights and Defibrillators.
 Loves the area and would love to see the wildlife improve for future generations.

 John Latham (Aberdeenshire Council), represents the Huntly, Strathbogie and Howe of Alford Ward.
 He was born in Aberdeen and brought up on Deeside.
 He served as a countryside ranger for 27 years.
 Latterly he was the senior ranger with Aberdeenshire Council, covering the Aberdeenshire part of the National Park.
 He worked closely with the Cairngorms Partnership and subsequently with the Cairngorms National Park Authority.
 He brings practical and professional experience in visitor management, conservation and ecology to the National Park Authority.
 Nominated by Aberdeenshire Council and approved by the Minister.

-Anne Rae MacDonald is a partner in a 280ha family farming business in Easter Ross and is a board director of the agricultural co-operative Highland Business Services Ltd. She is also a member of the Women in Agriculture Taskforce set up by Scottish Government in 2017.
+Anne Rae MacDonald is a partner in a 280ha family farming business in Easter Ross and is a board director of the agricultural co-operative Highland Business Services Ltd. She is also a member of the Women in Agriculture Taskforce set up by the Scottish Government in 2017.
 After graduating with a BSc Hons Agriculture, Anne had a lengthy career with SGRPID working with farmers and rural communities throughout Orkney, Aberdeenshire & Moray with the latter 10years serving as Principal Agricultural Officer for Highland Area.
 Anne therefore brings a practical and professional understanding across a wide variety of land management issues, and of working collaboratively with a diverse range of organisations, interest groups and the public.
 Ministerial appointment.